 By Natalia Motili

-Georgia is very eager to become a part of Europe, and the declarations of politicians and other high officials from the TV screens and printed pages are the best proof of it.
+The Republic of Georgia is very eager to become a part of Europe, and the declarations of politicians and other high officials on the TV screens and on printed pages are the best proof of it.
 This intention is also supported by different organizations and institutions, which hurry to change their signboards, written in Russian for hundreds of years, with similar ones in English.

 National Geographic and other foreign publications are sold in Tbilisi on the streets along with local newspapers.
-People speak about integration to Europe at the bus stations and in art galleries.
+People speak about integration into Europe at the bus stations and in art galleries.

 A Love of Beauty